sishirsubedi/sishirsubedi.github.io/_projects/3_project.md

 Dual embedded neural networks for biological interpretability
 </span>

-The biological interpretability of deep learning models has been an intriguing problem.
+The biological interpretability of deep learning models has been a challenging and intriguing problem.

-In this project, the main aim is to test a deep learning model with robust biological interpretability.
+The primary objective of this project is to evaluate a deep learning model with robust biological interpretability.

 A model, named as attncell ( model explains where to pay "attention" from "cell" data ) is focused on learning the following biological information:
 - gene interaction networks